victorteje/Hermes/Backend/README.md

 <h2 align="center">Installing and running the project</h2><br>

-<a href="https://github.com/victorteje/Hermes-backend">Link to Back End Repository</a>
+<a href="https://github.com/victorteje/Hermes-frontend">Link to Front End Repository</a>

 ### Back End